SJ U: Swedish State Railways

 During the 1920s the Swedish State Railways started a program to electrify parts of their network.
 This caused a need for electric shunters on the West Main Line.
 A procurement was attempted from Switzerland, but no order was ever made.
 With the order of the D Class locomotives, SJ decided to order a shunter built with the same components.
 The initial order was for three Ua-locomotives to be built in 1926 with delivery the following year.
 The motors were built by ASEA while the mechanical components were built by Nydqvist och Holm (NOHAB).
 The locomotives worked well, but had problems with the sight from the cab in one direction, so further models were built with a center cab.
 The Ub series was built by both NOHAB and ASJ Falun.
 The first delivery was ordered in 1929, and from 1930 to 1950, 90 units were delivered.
 From 1942 some of the units were also built by Motala.
 The proved highly economic, as they could replace expensive steam locomotives for shunting.
 In 1933, a single battery version was delivered, and given the designation Uc.
 The final batch of 25 units was ordered in 1954 and delivered 1955 and 1956.
 The Motala-built units had a different configuration with a higher maximum speed and were designated Ud.

 During the 1980s SJ started a program to upgrade the class, with the main improvement being the installation of a new, more powerful motor.
 From 1987 to 1991, Sixty Ub and sixteen Ud were rebuilt and given the designation Ue and Uf, respectively.
 The first rebuilt unit was painted gray, but all later units were instead painted orange after complaints from the employees.
 During the 1990s, the need for shunters decreased and the units started to become unreliable, so SJ began withdrawing the non-upgraded units.
 SJ also started selling upgraded units to private operators.
 The last units were taken out of service in 2006.

 LKAB

 LKAB ordered 15 shunters for use at Narvik Port in Norway, of which 13 were delivered in 1931 and 1932, and two were delivered in 1937.
 These were built in Norway by Thune, with the electrical equipment supplied by ASEA, and numbered 22 through 35.
 Seven units became casualties after Narvik was bombed in 1940; two were scrapped and five were sent to ASEA to be reconstructed.
 After the repairs in 1942, the remained leased to Swedish operators until 1945, when they returned to Narvik.
-LKAB had a declining need for shunters due to effectivsation of the unloading of the ore trains in Narvik, and three units were sold to NSB in 1959.
-By 1984, there was not more need for the units, and the limited shunting was instead done by a few diesel shunters.
+LKAB had a declining need for shunters due to improvement of the unloading of the ore trains in Narvik, and three units were sold to NSB in 1959.
+By 1984, there was no more need for the units, and the limited shunting was instead done by a few diesel shunters.
 One of the units is preserved at the city museum.